lauren-west/cs124/docs/design.md

 We often found ourselves struggling to meet every expectation while simultaneously keeping our application as sleek-looking as possible.
 For example, we wanted a way to edit names that were both intuitive and easy, while also not cluttering the screen.
 At first, we had a pen in the corner of the screen that we wanted users to click on, however, through user feedback we were told the pencil icon was bothersome.
 The user-preferred clicking on the name to edit.
 This was a contemplated change to make for us, as we found that without the pencil icon there was no obvious indication for editing; however as stated by our user testers, our technique is common enough that most users would understand it intuitively anyways.
 Something we learned through lab 1 was that users already have a lot of experience with mobile applications, allowing us to create simpler design decisions such as clicking to edit the task names.

 #### LAB 2
 Our main priority when porting our code to react involved avoiding repetative code and sloppy implementation methods.
 We struggled with finding the most efficient way to generically input code such as our prompt feature, and applying it to multiple similar but uniquely different elements.
+Specifically, we had to refactor our code multiple times in order to make our implementation simple yet effective, covering both the edit list/task feature and the add list/task feature.
+This took multiple iterations but we learned through the process that repeated drafts and restructuring of code tends to clear a lot of bugs and mistakes up, so while it was time consuming and challenging we are happy to have gone through it.

 ## What we are proud of
 We are very proud of our simple aesthetic.
 From the start, we decided to apply a simple design to our app - black, white, and blue - with straightforward tasks.
 It is oddly difficult however to find a simple design that is simultaneously good-looking and usable, which is why we had many iterations, however, our final design is better than we originally imagined it could be.